Whoaa512/starred/README.md

 ## C

+- [pikasTech/pikascript](https://github.com/pikasTech/pikascript) - An ultra-lightweight Python engine that can run with 4KB of RAM and 32KB of Flash (such as STM32G030C8 and STM32F103C8), and is very easy to deploy and expand.
 - [kspalaiologos/bzip3](https://github.com/kspalaiologos/bzip3) - A better and stronger spiritual successor to BZip2.
 - [morrownr/88x2bu-20210702](https://github.com/morrownr/88x2bu-20210702) - Linux Driver for USB WiFi Adapters that are based on the RTL8812BU and RTL8822BU Chipsets - v5.13.1
 - [tmux/tmux](https://github.com/tmux/tmux) - tmux source code